When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Introduction

 A system of pairwise interactions among entities can conveniently be represented by a graph, where the system entities are the nodes and the interactions are the edges.
 Data collected in such form is increasingly abundant in many disciplines, such as sociology, physics, economics, and biology~\cite{Newman2018_networksbook}.
 Finding community structures by grouping nodes with similar connection patterns into clusters is one of the most important statistical analysis tasks on networks~\cite{fortunato2010community,avrachenkov2022statistical}.
 Community structures are often hierarchical.
 For example, in a co-authorship network, we can partition the researchers, based on their primary discipline (such as mathematics, physics, computer science, etc); each of these fields can be further split into specific sub-disciplines.
 The sub-division of larger communities into smaller ones provides a finer division of the network.

-Hierarchical communities can be inferred using \new{top-down} approaches, where the process begins by identifying the largest communities at the top of the hierarchy.
+Hierarchical communities can naturally be inferred using \new{top-down} approaches, where the process begins by identifying the largest communities at the top of the hierarchy.
 These communities are then recursively decomposed into smaller sub-communities until a stopping rule indicates no further division is necessary.
 To identify the communities at the top of the hierarchy, one strategy is to progressively remove edges with the highest edge-betweenness centrality~\cite{girvan2002community} or with the lowest edge-clustering coefficient~\cite{radicchi2004defining}.
-Another strategy is to bi-partition the network by using spectral clustering ~\cite{dasgupta2006spectral,balakrishnan2011noise,li2022hierarchical}. {Top-down} algorithms, however, possess several limitations.
+Another strategy is to bi-partition the network by using spectral clustering ~\cite{dasgupta2006spectral,balakrishnan2011noise,li2022hierarchical}.
+Top-down algorithms, however, possess several limitations.
 First, any clustering errors initially made become locked in and propagate to the next rounds of subdivisions, potentially compromising the accuracy of the predicted hierarchy.
 Second, the recursive splittings can overlook valuable information by ignoring the edges between communities that have already been separated.
 As a result, these approaches might not fully capture the interconnections between communities across different depths of the hierarchy.

 In contrast, \new{agglomerative} (or \new{bottom-up}) algorithms take a different approach by constructing the hierarchy from the bottom upwards.
 These algorithms recursively merge smaller communities to form larger ones.
 Some bottom-up algorithms, such as the one proposed in~\cite{bonald2018hierarchical,pons2005computing,chang2011general}, generate a complete \new{dendrogram}.
-A dendrogram is a tree whose leaves are individual nodes, whose branches and internal nodes represent merged clusters, and the lengths of the branches are proportional to the degree of similarity between the merged clusters.
-Other algorithms, such as greedy schemes maximizing modularity~\cite{blondel2008fast,huang2010shrink}, produce partial dendrograms because the leaves are no longer associated with individual nodes but with the bottom communities.
-Alternatively, initially inferring the bottom flat communities using a graph-clustering algorithm and then merging these communities, through a procedure known as \new{linkage}~\cite{cohen2019hierarchical}, also produces a partial dendrogram.
-This last approach offers flexibility in building the dendrogram, by selectively incorporating community merges based on specific criteria.
+A dendrogram is a tree whose leaves are individual nodes, whose branches and internal nodes represent merged clusters.
+The length of every branch measures the similarity of its children.